learning-zone/angular-basics/README.md

 ```
 **Observable**: An `Observable` is like a `Stream` and allows to pass zero or more events where the callback is called for each event.

 Often `Observable` is preferred over `Promise` because it provides the features of Promise and more.
-With Observable it doesn't matter if you want to handle 0, 1, or multiple events.
+With Observable it does not matter if you want to handle 0, 1, or multiple events.
 You can utilize the same API in each case.
 ```typescript
 new Observable(subscriberFunc);
 function subscriberFunc(observer) {